Caribbean Development Bank

 *The following content has been prepared by the Office of Liaison with the Caribbean Development Bank, located at our High Commission of Canada to Barbados.

 The Caribbean Development Bank (CDB), established in 1969, is a regional, multilateral development bank headquartered in Bridgetown, Barbados.
-The Bank's membership consists of 21 regional and five non-regional members; of the former, 17 are borrowing member countries.
+The Bank's membership consists of 28 member countries, including 19 regional borrowing member countries.
+Please visit our CDB Fact Sheet.

 The regional members are the nine island states in the Organisation of Eastern Caribbean States and the Bahamas, Barbados, Belize, Colombia, Cayman Islands, Guyana, Haiti (a member since 2007), Jamaica, Mexico, Trinidad and Tobago, Turks and Caicos Islands, and Venezuela.
 The non-regional members are Canada, China, Germany, Italy and the United Kingdom.
 However, the Bank is interested in expanding its non-borrowing membership and is currently in discussion about possible membership with at least four additional countries.